jeromeetienne/learningthreejs.com-backup/source/_posts/2012-02-06-demo-fun-with-webrtc.markdown

 * and webrtc to use the media stream API

+What can be done with this ?

+* the demo to make :
+  * the tv on the side
+  * the mirror effect with the video

 * how to get webrtc running in your browser
   * [run webrtc demos](http://www.webrtc.org/running-the-demos)
 * link to [demo](/data/render-to-texture)